Lion’s Grove Garden

 Hidden in a quiet alley north of Lion’s Grove Garden, this courtyard restaurant attracts a mix of locals and well-informed visitors who...

 204 Dongbei Jie; 东北街204号 · interesting places nearby

 Sūzhōu Museum information

-An architectural triumph in Sūzhōu, this IM Pei–designed museum is an inspirational interpretation of a Sūzhōu garden, with a creative combination of water, bamboo and straight lines.
+An architectural triumph, this IM Pei–designed museum is a modern interpretation of a Sūzhōu garden, a confluence of water, bamboo and clinical geometry.
 Inside is a fascinating array of jade, ceramics, wooden carvings, textiles and other displays, all with good English captions.
 Look out for the boxwood statue of Avalokiteshvara (Guanyin), dating from the republican period.
-Draconian entry rules apply: flip-flops wearers get turned away.
+No flip-flops.